 Most computing devices today are likely to have an Intel processor, or an ARM (Advanced RISC Machine) processor, such as the CPU in your smartphone or tablet.
-Both chip architectures are optimised for low-power operation in order to provide mobile devices with the long battery life they require.
+Both chip architectures are optimized for the low-power operation to provide mobile devices with the long battery life they require.

 However, they reflect different mindsets from a technical standpoint.
-The ARM architecture is designed to be as basic as possible in order to minimise energy waste, while Intel's range employs a more complicated design that benefits from interoperability with the company's desktop and laptop CPUs.
+The ARM architecture is designed to be as basic as possible to minimize energy waste, while Intel's range employs a more complicated design that benefits from interoperability with the company's desktop and laptop CPUs.

-We'll go over the differences and applications of each category in this article.
+We'll go over the differences (ARM vs. x86) and applications of each category in this article.

 What you will learn

 - ARM and Intel Processors: What Are They?

 - The Processor of Choice for Windows and Android